EDMONDS AUTO ACCIDENT PERSONAL INJURY LAWYER PAUL HANSON

 FREE FIRST CONSULTATION (Office visit or by phone) MILITARY $ DISCOUNTS

-Injured in a car/auto accident not your fault?
-The at fault driver’s insurance company being unfair and difficult?
+Injured in an auto accident not your fault?
+The at fault driver's insurance company being unfair and difficult?
 Or your own insurance company?
 Get a very experienced car/auto accident injury lawyer to help you.
 And get much better, quicker results.
-Call Edmonds car/auto accident injury lawyer Paul Hanson.
+Call Edmonds auto accident injury lawyer Paul Hanson.
 Call 425-778-7339.

 Attorney Hanson has 31 years experience helping Edmonds drivers and passengers injured in car/auto accidents not their fault.
 He is very effective in dealing and negotiating with auto insurance companies & their accident claims adjusters.
 Attorney Hanson and his very experienced paralegal team are able to get fair and prompt $ accident insurance claim settlements for injured clients.
 They will work hard to obtain a fair insurance claim settlement for you.